cbmi-group/DeepETPicker/README.md

 # Citation

-If you use this code for your research, please cite our paper [DeepETPicker: Fast and accurate 3D particle picking for cryo-electron tomography using weakly supervised deep learning]()
+If you use this code for your research, please cite our paper [DeepETPicker: Fast and accurate 3D particle picking for cryo-electron tomography using weakly supervised deep learning]().

 ```
 @article{DeepETPicker,